A Dog shedding short hair is never a pleasant experience. Your house will be full of hair which can be embarrassing.

-In fact, we can say that dogs with short hair tend to shed more than those with long hair.
-This is because they will need to grow thick hair for winter, and also grow back the summer fur.
+We can say that dogs with short hair tend to shed more than those with long hair.
+This is because they need to grow thick hair for winter and back the summer fur.

 How to stop dog shedding short hair.
 Shedding Issues